Tecámac

-As of the 2010 census, the municipality had a total population of 364,579 inhabitants.
+As of the 2020 census, the municipality had a total population of 547,500, with most people residing in Ojo de Agua.

 Geography

 The town of Tecámac de Villanueva, a municipal seat, has governing jurisdiction over the following communities: Ozumbilla, Santa María Ajoloapan, San Lucas Xolox, Los Reyes Acozac and Ojo de Agua.
 The total municipality extends 157.34 km^{2} and borders with the municipalities of Zumpango, Temascalapa, Tonanitla, Teotihuacán and Ecatepec de Morelos.

-Economy
+Infrastructure

+Felipe Ángeles International Airport is located within the municipalities Zumpango and Tecámac.

 Tecámac Power Center is an important shopping destination for Tecámac and surrounding municipalities, 812000 sqft in area, anchored by Cinépolis cinemas, FunCentral (entertainment area), Home Depot, Sam's Club, Suburbia, and Walmart.

 Politics

 Demography

 The largest localities (cities, towns, and villages) are: